Preventing Alzheimer's Disease: What Do We Know?

 Scientists think that some of these activities may protect the brain by establishing "reserve," the brain's ability to operate effectively even when it is damaged or some brain function is disrupted.
 Another theory is that such activities may help the brain become more adaptable in some mental functions so it can compensate for declines in others.
 Scientists do not know if particular types of cognitive training—or elements of the training such as instruction or social interaction—work better than others, but many studies are ongoing.

-Can Eating Certain Foods Prevent Alzheimer's Disease?
+Can Eating Certain Foods or Diets Prevent Alzheimer's Disease?

 Researchers are exploring these and other interventions that may help prevent, delay, or slow Alzheimer's dementia or age-related cognitive decline.
 Other research targets include: